ray-project/ray/doc/source/ray-observability/getting-started.rst

   INFO worker.py:1487 -- Connected to Ray cluster.
 View the dashboard at 127.0.0.1:8265.

 When you start a remote Ray cluster via the :ref:`VM cluster launcher <vm-cluster-quick-start>`, :ref:`KubeRay operator <kuberay-quickstart>`, or manual configuration, Ray Dashboard will be launched on the head node but the dashboard port may not be publicly exposed.
-View :ref: `configuring dashboard <observability-configure-manage-dashboard>` for how to view dashboard from outside the head node.
+View :ref:`configuring dashboard <observability-configure-manage-dashboard>` for how to view dashboard from outside the head node.

 .. note::

-  Set up Prometheus and Grafana for enhanced visualization features such as the :ref:`Metrics view <dash-metrics-view>`.
+  When using the Ray dashboard, it is highly recommended to also set up Prometheus and Grafana.
-  See :ref:`Configuring and Managing the Dashboard <observability-configure-manage-dashboard>` for instructions.
+  They are necessary for critical features such as :ref:`Metrics View <dash-metrics-view>`.
-  You can still use the Dashboard without the Prometheus and Grafana integrations.
+  See :ref:`Configuring and Managing the Dashboard <observability-visualization-setup>` for how to integrate Prometheus and Grafana wtih Ray Dashboard.

 Navigate the views